ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 ![](/wiki/shared/news/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap/mashu.png)

-Two-time MWC 4K winner for team USA and playlist winner extraordinaire, [mashu](https://osu.ppy.sh/users/12028216) has forsaken their right to play for the tournament to become a playtester for the second time in a row!
+Two-time MWC 4K winner for team USA and playlist winner extraordinaire, ::mashu::{ user-id=12028216 } has forsaken their right to play for the tournament to become a playtester for the second time in a row!
 Let us hear their thoughts after having been on both sides of the fence for so long.

 <div class="news-chat-quote__text-container">